 The cost of dental bridges in NE Calgary is affected by several factors, including what type of bridge a dentist near you recommends; how many teeth need to be replaced; and the cost of materials your dentist in NE Calgary uses.
 To help you understand your investment into dental bridges as a solution for your tooth loss, we’ll discuss these factors.
 Feel free to use this brief outline as a guide to your discussion with a dentist near you to make sure you get the bridge you need at a cost you can afford.

 There are four main types of dental bridges that offer different advantages and benefits.
 A dentist near you can discuss each option to identify the alternatives that you should consider to help you replace your missing teeth.

-Traditional dental bridges replace one or two missing teeth in a structure supported at each end by a crown placed over top of natural, healthy teeth on either side of the gap that have been modified for just that purpose.
+Traditional dental bridges replace one or two missing teeth in a structure supported at each end by a crown placed over the top of natural, healthy teeth on either side of the gap that has been modified for just that purpose.

 Cantilever bridges are just like traditional bridges except that they use only one crown alongside the missing tooth.
 They’re not appropriate at the back of your mouth where your teeth are exposed to high pressure and force.
 They’re more appropriate in the front of your mouth where your teeth have to withstand lesser pressure and force.

 Maryland bridges (also called resin-bonded bridges) aren’t supported by crowns.
 Instead, the artificial teeth are supported by a structure that is bonded to the back of the neighbouring teeth.
 Like a cantilever bridge, Maryland bridges are only appropriate for teeth not exposed to high forces.

 Implant-supported bridges are permanent replacements for tooth loss that are anchored directly into your jaw via a titanium post that fuses to your jaw bone as if it were natural root tissue.
 Receiving an implant-supported bridge means your dentist will not have to modify or rely on any neighbouring teeth.